shiy9/grocerysmart/README.md

 - OR go straight to the SSH method (which may be a headache for Windows users.
 I never figured out how to use PuTTY or any SSH terminal on Windows before I switched to macOS...)
   - Anyways, the instructions are [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

-(Some project development git operations may be added here in the future.
-I can also go over them in a future team meeting.)

 ## How to start and run the project